 A jury on Nov.
-12 convicted Delaware County resident John Hart of stalking and harassing CBS3 anchor Erika von Tiehl after she ended a brief relationship with him.
+12 convicted a Delaware County man of stalking and harassing CBS3 anchor Erika von Tiehl after she ended a brief relationship with him.

-The jury acquitted Hart on charges of identity theft and using computers to disrupt von Tiehl’s communications services.
+The jury acquitted him on charges of identity theft and using computers to disrupt von Tiehl’s communications services.

-Von Tiehl testified that, after breaking up with Hart, she received abusive and threatening text messages and found that someone had changed her cell phone number, interrupted her cable service and changed the passwords to her social media accounts.
+Von Tiehl testified that, after breaking up with the man, she received abusive and threatening text messages and found that someone had changed her cell phone number, interrupted her cable service and changed the passwords to her social media accounts.

-Katona also called as witnesses a former girlfriend of Hart who experienced similar harassment that demonstrated a pattern of inappropriate behavior, an FBI data expert who uncovered programs on Hart’s computers that can be used to disguise a computer’s identity and Hart’s former parole officer, who identified a disguised voice in a recorded phone call to Verizon Wireless as the defendant’s.
+Katona also called as witnesses a former girlfriend of the defendant who experienced similar harassment that demonstrated a pattern of inappropriate behavior, an FBI data expert who uncovered programs on his computers that can be used to disguise a computer’s identity and his former parole officer, who identified a disguised voice in a recorded phone call to Verizon Wireless as the defendant’s.

-According to the Inquirer, Hart behaved erratically after his arrest, firing several attorneys before representing himself for a period of time and eventually hiring McMahon.
+According to the Inquirer, the defendant behaved erratically after his arrest, firing several attorneys before representing himself for a period of time and eventually hiring McMahon.